 Hi!
 I’m Mrs. Willett, and I’m the First Grade teacher.
 I graduated from Roosevelt University with a BA in Education.
 I taught First Grade for seven years, and then stayed home to raise my boys.
-I’ve been happily married for 26 years, and have two amazing boys and the most loving Siberian Husky.
-This is my fifth year at Saint Zachary School.
-When I’m not teaching, I enjoy spending time with my family and friends, watching Lifetime movies, shopping, and watching my older son play baseball at college.
-First grade is an exciting year where friendships blossom, children build self-confidence, expand their knowledge and foster their independence.
+I’ve been happily married for 28 years, and have two amazing boys and the most loving Siberian Husky.
+This is my seventh year at Saint Zachary School.
+When I’m not teaching, I enjoy spending time with my family and friends, watching Lifetime movies, and shopping.
+First grade is an exciting year where friendships blossom, children build self-confidence, expand their knowledge, and foster their independence.
 It is my hope that my students become lifelong learners, and learn not to be afraid of making mistakes.
 I look forward to getting to know each of my students and their families, as we grow and learn together.

 Here are some things we’ve been working on…

 Reading/Writing/Spelling: We read and discussed two of our Scholastic News magazines this week.

 We are working on I Am Thankful journals this month, being grateful for something different each day.

 We received letters from our pen pals in Missouri.
 We can’t wait to write back to them.

 Students have been working on forming their letters and numbers correctly, putting capital letters at the beginning of sentences and punctuation at the end, and sounding out words as they write.

 Math: We worked on finding the partners of teen numbers.
 We used 10-frames and number bonds to show how 10 does not always have to be one of the number partners of a teen number.

 Orange 120 charts were sent home for students to use when doing math.
 Please keep them in a safe place, as they will be a valuable tool/resource to have and use throughout the school year.